The Time Ol’ Dirty Bastard Crashed the Stage at the Grammys: “Wu-Tang is for The Children”

-Many remember the time that Kanye West stole the microphone from Taylor Swift at the Grammys, but the original Grammy mic-snatcher was none other than Ol’ Dirty Bastard, founding member of the Wu-Tang Clan.
+Many remember the time that Kanye West stole the microphone from Taylor Swift at the MTV VMAs in 2009, but the original mic-snatcher was none other than Ol’ Dirty Bastard, founding member of the Wu-Tang Clan, who did it at the Grammys.

 The year was 1998, and the Wu-Tang’s 1997 album Wu-Tang Forever had been nominated for Best Rap Album.
 Wu-Tang ended up missing out on the award as it went to Puff Daddy for his 1997 debut album No Way Out.